 By holding your shares for at least three years it allows your shares a period of gestation to develop and grow.

 What happens to shareholders funds?

-As a shareholder you will receive a share certificate but more importantly share holders are placed on the company share register.
+As a shareholder you receive a share certificate and are placed on the company share register.